googleapis/genai-toolbox/README.md

 ### Using with Client SDKs

-Once your server is up and running, you can build the tools into your application.
+Once your server is up and running, you can load the tools into your application.
 See below the list of Client SDKs for using various frameworks:

 <details open>